 One of the primary reasons that ICD-10 codes have been implemented is for greater accuracy compared to the previous ICD-9 code set.
 While this is an admirable goal, the backlash is that your documentation will also need to reflect that specificity.
 It’s no longer enough to document whether a muscle strain exists, you must also document the specific laterality, muscle, and/or anatomical location, as well as specific objective findings that help to support the diagnosis.
 If your daily SOAP notes do not contain the required level of specificity to support the codes being used, then you risk being denied payment for your services by insurance payers.

-Chiropractic SOAP Note Software Can Help
+Chiropractic SOAP Note Software Can Help With Compliance

 As you can see, documenting to this level of specificity can become quite cumbersome if you are still documenting your notes by hand.
 Chiropractic SOAP note software can help you to automate this process, ultimately saving you time and improving your chances of being reimbursed for your services.